observeinc/entity-explorer/Readme.md

 * Token
   * Specify your API token if you have one issued to you
   * OR
-  * Specify token taken from the GraphQL Bearer authentication in your browser devtools
+  * Specify token taken from the GraphQL Bearer authentication in your browser session (not recommended)
 * Delegate (must be > Reader)
   * Log into Observe UI to approve your sign-in
   * Return to this UI to complete sign-in

 ![Connect](/docs/screenshots/authetication/ConnectNew.png?raw=true)

+Your connections are saved in `~/.observe/observe-entity-explorer.auth-cache.json` file.
+You can switch between them any time.

 ### Connect with Delegate Login